Romuald-DJAGNISIGNING/GradeBoost/README.md

 Features:
 Student & Tutor Profiles: Detailed profiles for both students and tutors, including personal information, subject expertise, availability, and ratings.

-Booking System: Seamlessly book sessions with tutors based on availability and your schedule.
+Booking System: Seamlessly book custom_sessions with tutors based on availability and your schedule.

-Onsite Tutoring: Sessions can be conducted on-campus (using school timetable integration) or off-campus (home tutoring with additional charges).
+Onsite Tutoring: custom_sessions can be conducted on-campus (using school timetable integration) or off-campus (home tutoring with additional charges).

-Tutor Ratings & Reviews: Students rate and review tutors after sessions, and tutors' ratings are displayed prominently.
+Tutor Ratings & Reviews: Students rate and review tutors after custom_sessions, and tutors' ratings are displayed prominently.

 Payment System: Integrated payment options, including Orange Money and Mobile Money, for a secure and convenient transaction process.